microsoft/trident/README.md

 - `run`: Runs Trident in the current OS.
 This is the main command to use to start Trident.
-Trident will load its configuration from `/etc/trident/config.yaml` and start applying the desired Host Configuration.
+Trident will load its configuration from `/etc/trident/config.yaml` by default, or from `/path/to/host-config.yaml` if `--config` argument is provided, and start applying the desired Host Configuration.
 In addition, if you pass `--status <path-to-output-file>`, Trident will write the resulting Host Status to the specified file.
 - `get`: Fetches the current Host Status, which then gets printed to the standard output.
 In addition, if you pass `--status <path-to-output-file>`, Trident will write the Host Status into the specified file instead.
-- `start-network`: Uses the `network` or `networkOverride` configuration (see below for details, loaded from `/etc/trident/config.yaml`) to configure networking in the currently running OS.
+- `start-network`: Uses the `network` or `networkOverride` configuration (see below for details, loaded from `/etc/trident/config.yaml` by default) to configure networking in the currently running OS.
 This is mainly used to start up networking during the initial provisioning, when the default DHCP configuration is not sufficient.
 - `rebuild-raid`: Requests Trident to rebuild RAID arrays when a disk failure occurs and a disk is replaced.
 After running the `trident rebuild-raid`